Two-dimensional pulse dynamics and the formation of bound states on electrified falling films: Long-wave model

-On the other hand, in the case of no electric field, \eqref{eq:TFE2} is local and can be integrated once to yield a three-dimensional dynamical system.
+We note that in the case of no electric field, the travelling-wave form of \eqref{eq:TFE1} is local and can be integrated once to yield a three-dimensional dynamical system.
 Then, a single-pulse solution corresponds to a homoclinic orbit in the three-dimensional phase space for this system.
 In such a case, the same conclusion on the number of bound states in existence can be reached using Shil'nikov's theorem \cite[see, for example,][]{glendinning1984local}.
-This gives a criterion for the number of subsidiary homoclinic orbits which correspond to two-pulse bound states, which exactly coincides with the condition obtained above on $\lambda_1/\mbox{Re}(\lambda_2)$.
-However, when $\We>0$, \eqref{eq:TFE2} is non-local and the Shil'nikov-type approach is not applicable.
-Instead the weak-interaction theory developed here can be used to analyse bound states.
+This gives a criterion for the number of subsidiary homoclinic orbits which correspond to two-pulse bound states, which exactly coincides with that found via the monotonic/oscillatory decay argument given above.
+However, when $\We>0$, the travelling-wave form of \eqref{eq:TFE1} is non-local and the Shil'nikov-type approach is not applicable.
+Instead, the weak-interaction theory developed here can be used to analyse bound states.
 Then, it can be shown that $\tilde{P}(l)$ decays monotonically algebraically to zero as $l \rightarrow \infty$, and hence there exist only a finite number of two-pulse bound states.

-To validate the theoretically predicted pulse dynamics (\ref{eq:twopulse}), we numerically simulate the dynamics of a two-pulse system.
-We use a superposition of two pulses,
+To validate the theoretically predicted pulse dynamics (\ref{eq:twopulse}), we numerically simulated the dynamics of a two-pulse system using a superposition of two pulses as an initial condition for various parameter values and initial separation distances.
+We found excellent agreement between the simulations and the theory.
+Similarly good agreement was found for simulations with three and four pulses.
+For a physical explanation of pulse attraction and repulsion, see \cite{Duprat2009}.